lolyhop/gnn-wiki-project/README.md

 # Dataset Collection

-While academic benchmarks like Cora or PubMed are great for testing models, they don't reflect the messy reality of data engineering.
+While academic benchmarks like [Cora](https://www.geeksforgeeks.org/machine-learning/cora-dataset/) or [PubMed](http://er.tacc.utexas.edu/datasets/ped) are great for testing models, they don't reflect the messy reality of data engineering.
 To demonstrate a true **end-to-end ML pipeline** — from data parsing to model deployment — we decided to build our own dataset from scratch.

 We focused on the **Information Technology (IT)** domain of Wikipedia.
 Our objective was to construct a graph where nodes represent articles and edges represent hyperlinks between them.

 ## 1. Defining the Scope

-You can’t simply "download Wikipedia."
+You can’t simply “download Wikipedia.”
 It is too massive and disconnected.
-To create a coherent dataset, we needed specific starting points.
-We manually curated a list of root categories that represent the broad pillars of the IT landscape, ranging from theoretical foundations to applied engineering:
+To create a coherent dataset, we needed specific starting points, a.k.a. seed articles.
+We manually curated a list of root categories covering the broad pillars of the IT landscape, from theoretical foundations to applied engineering:

 ```python
 SEED_CATEGORIES = [